This article will teach you how to use fulfillment centers and 3rd party logistics companies to streamline your ecommerce business.

 - Price/Costs – How does the pricing compare to Amazon and other fulfillment houses?

-In addition to the criteria above, you should also ask the following questions to make sure that the 3PL is compatible with your business.
+Here’s a list of questions to ask a 3PL to make sure that the fulfillment center is compatible with your business.

 - Does my shopping cart integrate seamlessly with your system? – All orders from your shopping cart should be automatically tranferred to the fulfillment house without your intervention.
 If you are on Shopify or BigCommerce, make sure to check if they have a plugin.